Introduction to Software Security Testing

 There are also many different tools available for performing these tests for security issues, which makes it even more confusing.
 This article will help you understand software security testing, types of software security testing, and the best way to ensure your software is secure.

-There are two main types of software security testing; manual testing and automated testing.
+There are two main categories of software security testing; manual testing and automated testing.

 Manual testing is a time consuming and painstaking process where an individual or team inspects software to discover weaknesses in the application and how it should be improved.
 There are many different types of manual tests, but they all have one goal: to find bugs.
 Though it can be time-consuming, manual testing can greatly improve the quality of a software product.